pieroproietti/pengui/README.md

 `sudo apt-get install dbus-x11`
 'sudo service dbus restart'

-# pengui
+# penGUI

-pengui makes it easy for you to learn eggs commands, once you learn them you will probably use it less, but a GUI for penguins-eggs was needed and now there is.
+penGUI makes it easy for you to learn eggs commands, once you learn them you will probably use it less, but a GUI for penguins-eggs was needed and now there is.

 I'm using python 3.11.2 and PySide6 to build the program.

-## Install pengui
+## Install penGUI
-pengui is not yet included pm penguins-eggs-ppa, so dowload it from the [penguins-eggs page on sourceforge](https://sourceforge.net/projects/penguins-eggs/files/pengui/) andi install it with `sudo dpkg -i pengui-0.1.x-x.deb`
+penGUI is not yet included pm penguins-eggs-ppa, so download it from the [penguins-eggs page on sourceforge](https://sourceforge.net/projects/penguins-eggs/files/pengui/) andi install it with `sudo dpkg -i pengui-0.2.x.deb`

 ## Development prerequisites